 A Fiscal Note is a statement estimating the amount of revenue or expenditure (all funds).
 It must be written exactly as it will appear on the attachment to the actual bill.
-A Fiscal Note must be precise and include impacts for all funds.
-Use of such terms as "minimal" or "undetermined" are inadequate and will be returned to the agency for editing.
+A Fiscal Note must be precise and include both ongoing and one-time impacts for all funds.
+Use of such terms as "minimal" or "undetermined" is inadequate and will be returned to the agency for editing.